How to Level Up Fast in ICARUS

 Icarus is a harsh and unforgiving place, a product of a failed terraforming project.
 Surviving here will require more than just a stone axe — but, in order to craft these you’ll need to level up.

-While most activities in ICARUS give you experience points, the process can be very slow, especially if you aren’t willing to risk death at the hands of a wolf pack.
-If your goal is to level up as quickly as possible (while avoiding sharp teeth) this guide will give you efficient but simple methods for racking up the XP.
+Most activities in ICARUS give you experience points, but the process can be very slow, and you might not want to start off willing to risk death at the hands of a wolf pack.
+If your goal is to level up as quickly as possible, we will walk you though the options you have — avoiding the sharp teeth early on, and keeping things efficient and simple as you progress through the levels.

 Required: All you’ll need for this method is a stone axe, an area with trees, and food in your stomach.
-Ideally, get stamina-increasing foods — veggies like Pumpkin and Corn are perfect.
+Ideally, get stamina-increasing foods — veggies like Pumpkin and Corn are perfect and plentiful in the starting area.

 1. Chop down a tree.